Isotopy and equivalence of knots in 3-manifolds: Proof of Theorem

 We now use Theorem~\ref{thm:PropertyA} and Theorem \ref{thm:mappingclass} to prove Theorem \ref{thm:freehomotopy}.

-\begin{reptheorem}{thm:irred-rigid} Let $M$ be an irreducible, closed, oriented $3$-manifold.
-If an orientation preserving homeomorphism $f\colon M\to M$ preserves free homotopy classes of loops, that is, for any loop $\gamma\subset M$ the loop $f(\gamma)$ is freely homotopic to $\gamma$, then $f$ is isotopic to the identity. \end{reptheorem}
+\begin{reptheorem}{thm:irred-rigid} Let $M$ be an irreducible, smooth, closed, oriented $3$-manifold.
+If an orientation-preserving diffeomorphism $f\colon M\to M$ preserves homotopy classes of loops, that is, for any loop $\gamma\subseteq M$ the loop $f(\gamma)$ is homotopic to $\gamma$, then $f$ is isotopic to the identity. \end{reptheorem}

-\begin{proof}Let $M$ be an irreducible, closed, oriented 3-manifold, and let $\Gamma=\pi_1(M)$.
-Suppose $f$ is an orientation preserving homeomorphism of $M$ which preserves free homotopy classes of loops, and denote by $\overl{f}\in \Mod(M)$ the isotopy class of $f$.
-Since $f$ preserves free homotopy classes of loops, it induces a class preserving element of $\Out(\pi_1(M))$.
+\begin{proof}Let $M$ be an irreducible, smooth, closed, oriented 3-manifold, and let $\Gamma=\pi_1(M)$.
+Suppose $f$ is an orientation-preserving diffeomorphism of $M$ which preserves homotopy classes of loops, and denote by $\overl{f}\in \Mod(M)$ the isotopy class of $f$.
+Since $f$ preserves homotopy classes of loops, it induces a class preserving element of $\Out(\pi_1(M))$.
 By Theorem~\ref{thm:PropertyA} this induced map is an inner automorphism and thus trivial in $\Out(\pi_1(M))$.
-By Theorem~\ref{thm:mappingclass}, we know that $\Mod^+(M)\hookrightarrow \Out(\pi_1(M))$ and thus $\overline{f}$ is trivial in $\Mod^+(M)$, as needed. \end{proof}
+By Theorem~\ref{thm:mappingclass}, we know that $\Mod^+(M)\hookrightarrow \Out(\pi_1(M))$ and thus $\overline{f}$ is trivial in $\Mod^+(M)$, as required. \end{proof}